neuralpain/oneclickwinrar/README.md

 - **Remote Deployment** – Facilitates remote installation and licensing, which is particularly useful for IT administrators managing remote or distributed workforces.
 - **Compliance** – Helps ensure that all installations of WinRAR are properly licensed, which is important for legal and compliance purposes.
 - **Integration** – Can be integrated into larger deployment scripts or system setups, making it a seamless part of the overall software deployment process.
-- **Customization** – Allows for customization by pre-configuring download and license information via editing the script file name.
+- **configuration** – Allows for configuration by pre-configuring download and license information via editing the script file name.

 ## Limitations